gosquared/ruby-client/README.md

 #builds the url to the 'GoSquared Tracking' endpoint with the "events" dimension and an event to add to the events list

+gs.tracking.post

+#posts the data to the 'GoSquared Tracking' endpoint

 Reponse Message: OK
 => #<Net::HTTPOK 200 OK readbody=true>